 Q. Will they be able to get up my driveway ?

-Your driveway needs to be at least 3 metres wide for a normal truck with a 6 cubic metre skip bin (allow wider access if necessary for as larger truck ).
+Your driveway needs to be at least 3 metres wide for a normal truck with a 7T Marrell skip bin (allow wider access if necessary for as larger truck ).
 Another consideration is the size of the bin.
-Most marrell bins should fit in a standard driveway, up to 5m long.
+Most Marrell bins should fit in a standard driveway, up to 5m long.
 However hook bins require a large amount of space so you should ensure there are no low hanging trees, power lines or the like that may hinder the access and placement of the container at the time of delivery.
 Once ordered, you should contact us and discuss the location of the bin placement if you think access may be difficult.

 Q. How much notice do I need to give you when ordering my skip?